fabri1983/java2proto2grpc/README.md

 ```

 The file *Greeter.proto* is used to generated grpc-java example classes as per https://github.com/grpc/grpc-java/tree/master/examples,
-so you can make some testing running *com.harlan.javagrpc.main.greeter.GreeterClientMain*
+so you can make some testing running *org.fabri1983.javagrpc.main.greeter.GreeterClientMain*
-and *com.harlan.javagrpc.main.greeter.GreeterServerMain*.
+and *org.fabri1983.javagrpc.main.greeter.GreeterServerMain*.

-The file *LoginService.proto* is the one you can generate running *com.harlan.javagrpc.main.converter.JavaToProtoMainNew*, and it generates
+The file *LoginService.proto* is the one you can generate running *org.fabri1983.javagrpc.main.converter.JavaToProtoMainNew*, and it generates
-protobuf classes and grpc stubs to make some testing running *com.harlan.javagrpc.main.login.LoginClientMain*
+protobuf classes and grpc stubs to make some testing running *org.fabri1983.javagrpc.main.login.LoginClientMain*
-and *com.harlan.javagrpc.main.login.LoginServerMain*.
+and *org.fabri1983.javagrpc.main.login.LoginServerMain*.

 Run Tests with Consul